 - Richard Polk, Pedestrian Shops

 - Danica Powell, Trestle Strategy Group - Co-Chair

 - Dan Powers, CO-Labs

-- Gordon Riggle, Leeds School of Business, University of Colorado
+- Gordon Riggle, Leeds School of Business, CU Boulder

 - Bill Rigler, MAPRagency

-- Ted Rockwell, University of Colorado - Continuing Education
+- Ted Rockwell, University of Colorado, School of Continuing Education

 - Bonifacio Sandoval, First Western Trust

 - Andrew Shoemaker, Shoemaker Ghiselli + Schwartz